 Kaitlyn Megathlin ‘20

-Aubrey Westfall, Assistant Professor of Political Science, Faculty in Residence-Beard Hall
+Aubrey Westfall, Associate Professor of Political Science, Faculty in Residence-Beard Hall (outgoing)

 Steven Viveiros, Dean of Advising and Academic Success, Filene Center